-What you must pay when Services that are covered for you you get these services You have a \$75 allowance Over-the-counter (OTC) drugs and supplies\ per quarter, each year.
-Over-the-counter (OTC) benefit to be used for health and wellness products available through NationsOTC.
+Services that are covered for you What you must pay when you get these services Over-the-counter (OTC) drugs and supplies Over-the-counter (OTC) benefit to be used for health and wellness products available through NationsOTC.
 This benefit allows you to get OTC products you may need.
 The quarterly benefits do not roll over each quarter.
 You must access benefit by ordering online, ordering by phone, or by completing an order form and mailing it in.
-To place an order, call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at www.nationsbenefits.com/hap.
-Learn more or order online at hap.org/otc.
+To place an order, call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at www.nationsbenefits.com/hap .
+Learn more or order online at hap.org/otc .
 Orders will be shipped directly to your home.
-In-Network Partial hospitalization services "Partial hospitalization" is a structured program of active \$55 copay for Medicarepsychiatric treatment provided as a hospital outpatient covered partial service, or by a community mental health center, that is more hospitalization services. intense than the care received in your doctor's or therapist's Out-of-Network office and is an alternative to inpatient hospitalization.
-25% for out-of-network Medicare-covered partial hospitalization services.
-In-Network and Out-of-Network If you receive additional services, cost sharing for those services may apply.
+You have a \$75 allowance per quarter, each year.
+Partial hospitalization services In-Network "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more \$55 copay for Medicare- covered partial hospitalization services. intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Out-of-Network office and is an atternative to inpatient hospitalization.
+20% for out-of-network Medicare-covered partial hospitalization services.
+In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
 Prior authorization rules may apply.
-There is no coinsurance, Personal Emergency Response System (PERS)\ copayment, or deductible for The NationsResponse technology-based solution provides personal emergency response members at risk for falls with great independence, safety and system.
-Must use security while keeping them connected with caretakers, loved NationsResponse. ones, and their support networks.
-With push button technology and GPS tracking, emergency response systems If you receive additional are critical safety solutions to help address falls, accidents, services, cost sharing for and even feelings of loneliness and social isolation.
-All PERS those services may apply. devices include two-way communication to ADT monitoring centers, water resistant wristband and pendant options, 24/7/365 monitoring services, and home temperature monitoring.
-For more information, please call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at www.nationsbenefits.com/hap.
+Personal Emergency Response System (PERS) There is no coinsurance, The NationsResponse technology-based solution provides members at risk for falls with great independence, safety and security while keeping them connected with caretakers, loved ones, and their support networks.
+With push button copayment, or deductible for personal emergency response system.
+Must use NationsResponse. technology and GPS tracking, emergency response systems are critical safety solutions to help address falls, accidents, and even feelings of loneliness and social isolation.
+All PERS devices include two-way communication to ADT monitoring centers, water resistant wristband and pendant options, 24/7/365 monitoring services, and home temperature If you receive additional services, cost sharing for those services may apply.

-Personal Emergency Response System (PERS)\ (continued)
+Personal Emergency Response System (PERS) (continued)